 Personally, I love a tacky souvenir and have collected one from each country I’ve visited (my favourite being my pink fluffy Merlion from Singapore).

 But, I can understand that the typical ‘I <3 ………….’ gifts can get really boring.

 Local markets and shopping areas are great if you can find them as you can get some really beautiful, unique and interesting finds.

-And, there’s your camera roll which will always without doubt be the best souvenirs you can have!
+Or, there are tickets to attractions, boarding passes, leftover money or notes… And, there’s your camera roll which will always, without a doubt, be the best souvenirs you can have!

 Same, same but different tee 500 Baht, Chang beer label (with free beer) 100 Baht, endless photos of amazing places, beaches and friends?
 Priceless!